SubmarinerApp/Submariner/README.md

 * HTTP requests have been made more async, and shouldn't block the UI.
   * This comes with a major internal simplification to how requests are built, to be more idiomatic Swift.
 * Podcasts have been made less buggy
-* Adds an inspector sidebar for looking at track properties
+* Adds an inspector sidebar for looking at track properties, now in default toolbar items.
+  * This shows the selection, and the current playing track otherwise.
+  * This is now the home of album art; clicking the image will show the full resolution in Quick Look.
+* The tracklist now shows the length of the tracklist and count.
 * Adds an option to purge the locally downloaded/cached files.
 Imported files are unaffected.
 * Makes the internal tracklist model index based.
 Duplicate tracks no longer cause UI wonkiness.
 * Reduce the frequency in which the position slider is updated, reducing CPU usage